igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ~~~~
 {: title="Intra-domain Round-trip time (client-observer: upstream)"}

-### Observer's Algorithm and Edge Rejection Interval
+### Observer's Algorithm

-To provide a formal description of the observer behavior, we define a "matching
-delay sample" to be a delay sample with the spin bit value that matched the spin
-bit value of then-current spin period.
+An on-path observer maintains an internal per-flow variable to keep track of
+time at which the last delay sample has been observed.

-Upon detecting a matching delay sample, if a matching delay sample was also
+A unidirectional observer, upon detecting a delay sample:

+* if a delay sample was also detected previously in the same direction and the
-detected in the previous period, then the two delay samples can be used to
+  distance in time between them is less than `T_Max - K`, then the two delay
-calculate RTT measurement.
+  samples can be used to calculate RTT measurement. `K` is a protection
+  threshold to absorb differences in `T_Max` computation and delay variations
+  between two consecutive delay samples (e.g. `K = 10% T_Max`).

 If the observer can observe both forward and return traffic flows, and it is
 able to determine which direction contains the client and the server (e.g. by
-observing the spin bit or connection handshake):
+observing the connection handshake), upon detecting a delay sample:

-* If matching delay samples have been detected in both directions in the current
-  spin period, they can be used to measure the observer-server half-RTT.

-* If a matching delay sample has been detected in client-to-observer direction,
-  AND a matching delay sample had been detected in observer-to-client direction
+* if a delay sample was also detected in the opposite direction and the distance
+  in time between them is less than `T_Max - K`, then the two delay samples can
-  in the previous spin period, they can be used to measure the observer-client
+  be used to measure the observer-client half-RTT or the observer-server
-  half-RTT.

-The described observer behavior depends on the ability to accurately identify
-current spin periods and to reject spurious spin edges, caused by packet
-reordering.
-Failure to do so will lead to many missed measurement opportunities
-and will decrease the amount of usable delay samples available to the observer.

-To implement spurious edge rejection, every time a spin bit edge is detected,
-the observer starts a new spin period and begins a time interval during which it
-rejects spin edges (e.g. 5ms).
-This guarantees protection against spurious
-edges due to packets that have been reordered by less than the time interval.
-The mechanism only works for intervals smaller than the RTT of the observed
-connection; if RTT is smaller than the edge rejection interval, the observer
-cannot measure the RTT.
+  half-RTT, according to the direction of the last delay sample observed.

 # Loss Bits